YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLNEWREC, Target system cannot recognize journal record of type xxxx.
 Last recognized type is yyyy.

 MUPIP Error: This error is logged to the replication server log file.
-This indicates that the YottaDB/GT.M application on the replication primary generated a newly introduced journal record (of type xxxx) that is not recognized by the secondary system.
+This indicates that the YottaDB application on the replication primary generated a newly introduced journal record (of type xxxx) that is not recognized by the secondary system.
 The highest numbered journal record type on the secondary is yyyy.
 A new type that can be transformed to an older type internally by the source server on the primary side will be automatically done.
 This error occurs when the primary source server cannot transform the new type to an older type due to impact on the application logic.

 Action: The application either should not generate a journal record that is not recognized by the secondary, or, write a filter that transforms the unknown type to a known type on the target system.
 The replication source server on the primary should be restarted with the filter.